canmom/canmom.github.io/fiction/undefinedbehaviour.md

 Tomorrow, I would walk around that corner, and see Violet's monster.

+---

-So, the next morning, I found myself cycling across the bridge, past the Riverside Museum, and towards the city centre.
-It was my first time going out in... frankly, I don't want to think about how long.
+Morning.
+I find myself cycling across the bridge, past the Riverside Museum, and towards the city centre.
+It must be my first time going out in... frankly, I don't want to think about how long.
 Since my last trip to the doctors, maybe.
-I watched the people going up and down the bridge warily, but none of them seemed to be in a hurry to hatecrime me.
+I peer at the people going up and down the bridge in their winter coats, but none of them seem to be in a hurry to hatecrime me.
 (Ha, to imagine that tranny bashing would still be a hate crime.
 They'd probably give them a medal.)

-I was *definitely* not in good shape to cycle.
-I'd left a lot of time, which meant very little sleep, and so it was hard to appreciate the frost glittering on the railings and wires of the bridge, the wintery Clyde, that old ship they have... bit by bit, though, I inched my way along the river, past the science centre and all that, stopping for breath whenever I had to.
+I am *definitely* not in good shape to cycle.
+I'd left a lot of time, which meant very little sleep, and so it's hard to appreciate the frost glittering on the railings and wires of the bridge, the wintery Clyde, that old ship they have... bit by bit, though, I inched my way along the river, past the science centre and all that, stopping for breath whenever I had to.

 I won't tell you the exact address.
 Probably too much to say it was central already...